satriani04/djangovue/README.md

 # djangovue
-simple project to connect django as a backend and vue-cli as frontend
+simple project to connect django as a backend and vue-cli as frontend and vue-material by [@marcosmoura](https://github.com/marcosmoura/vue-material)

 ## how to use
 1. clone repo